-• Direct interaction is triggered whenever a user is provided with the ability to directly and actively engage with the brand, beyond just viewing or listening to content (e.g., sharing content, posting content, responding to a direct digital marketing communication etc.).
+Direct interaction is triggered whenever a user is provided with the ability to directly and actively engage with the brand, beyond just viewing or listening to content (e.g., sharing content, posting content, responding to a direct digital marketing communication etc.).

-&lt;sup>1 Or any other locally applicable rules on placement.
+3 Or any other locally applicable rules on placement.